luigiselmi/kafka-clients/README.md

     $ docker build -t lgslm/fcd-producer:v1.0.0 .

 The application consists of a producer container and a consumer container.
 Both containers need to connect to a Kafka topic so Kafka must be available and the topic already created.
-Use the [docker-kafka](https://github.com/luigiselmi/docker-kafka) to build an image with Kafka (with Zookeeper) and create the topic used by the producer and the consumer.
+Use the [docker-kafka](https://github.com/luigiselmi/docker-kafka) project to build an image with Kafka (with Zookeeper) and create the topic used by the producer and the consumer.
 A docker-compose file is also available to start all the services.
 The image is also available on [DockerHub](https://hub.docker.com/repository/docker/lgslm/kafka).

 ### Consumer container